visavi/rotor/readme.md

 There are 2 ways to install the engine on a regular hosting

-1. Default.
-All files are placed in the public_html directory. htaccess in the root of the site, redirects all requests to the public directory. htaccess inside public handles all requests and redirects them to index.php
+Default.
+All files are placed in the public_html directory. htaccess in the root of the site, redirects all requests to the public directory.

+.htaccess inside public handles all requests and redirects them to index.php

-2. If method 1 is not suitable or does not work well, then you can place all files on the same level as public_html, and transfer all files from public to public_html.
-You also need to specify that public_html, for this you need to uncomment the code in the `app/Providers/AppServiceProvider.php` file. htaccess at the root of the engine can be removed.
+If method 1 is not suitable or does not work well, then you can place all files on the same level as public_html, and transfer all files from public to public_html.

+You also need to specify that public_html will be instead of the public directory, for this you need to uncomment the code in the `app/Providers/AppServiceProvider.php` file.

+.htaccess at the root of the engine can be removed.

 ### Nginx settings